kolektiv/kolektiv.github.io/_posts/2011-08-30-orchard-startup-process.md

 We're getting our `IOrchardHost` instance by calling `OrchardStarter.CreateHost`.
 This is where the meat of our object instantiation is going to happen.
 It's also the first place that we see another key element of Orchard, the use of *IoC*.

 <aside><p>
-If you're not familiar with IoC that's a pretty big topic in its own right, and I'm not about to go in to a lengthy discussion of that &mdash; these articles are plenty long enough on their own.
+<strong>Note</strng>: If you're not familiar with IoC that's a pretty big topic in its own right, and I'm not about to go in to a lengthy discussion of that &mdash; these articles are plenty long enough on their own.
 Martin Fowler has written a solid and detailed explanation of the principles of <a href="http://martinfowler.com/articles/injection.html">Dependency Injection</a> which covers IoC, and the <a href="http://code.google.com/p/autofac/wiki/GettingStarted">Autofac Wiki</a> has plenty of information about IoC and Autofac (the IoC container which Orchard uses under the hood).
 It'll probably help to understand IoC when working with Orchard.
 </p></aside>

+Let's look at `OrchardStarter` and see what it's doing.
+It's in the **Orchard.Framework** project in **Environment/OrchardStarter.cs**.
+We start off by calling `CreateHost`, passing in an Action which takes a `ContainerBuilder`.
+This is an Autofac concept, but essentially it's the class used to register dependencies when we build an IoC container.
+At the moment it's being passed a method `MvcSingletons` in our **global.asax.cs** which registers the Routes, Binders and View Engines as they are currently set up for the application, making them available to the IoC container.

+`CreateHost` looks like this:

+{% highlight csharp %}

+public static IOrchardHost CreateHost(Action<ContainerBuilder> registrations) {
+    var container = CreateHostContainer(registrations);
+    return container.Resolve<IOrchardHost>();
+}

+{% endhighlight %}

+It gets an IoC container by calling `CreateHostContainer` and then asks that container for an instance of `IOrchardHost`. `CreateHostContainer` (which I won't give source for here, but it's a very useful place to look if you're wondering what implentation of an interface is used by default) registers all of the default dependencies that Orchard needs to run &mdash; all of the dependencies needed to create an `IOrchardHost`.
+So we can see that IoC is key to Orchard &mdash; there's no manual creation of object graphs here, just IoC being used satisfy all of the dependencies at runtime.

+This is also a really useful place to look if you're wondering about the lifecycle of any of the components of Orchard.
+It's likely that they're registered here, with the lifecycle being managed by the IoC container (Autofac is very good in this regard).

 [Orchard Internals]: /orchard/2011/08/26/orchard-internals-series.html